 • Create a graduation requirement for a “life-skills” class to better prepare our graduates for the responsibilities of adulthood.

 • Increase affordable housing options for our citizens.
 The 20th District’s Median income is $74,000.
 However, 34% of our households live on incomes under $50,000.
 Another 30% of the households have family incomes between $50,000 and $100,000.
 The median value of owner-occupied housing is $253,000.
 The average monthly expense for a 2-bedroom apartment is approximately $1,200.
 Applying the rule-of-thumb of housing accounting for 30% of a family’s gross income here is the result.
 On a 30-year fixed mortgage at 6% interest along with taxes and insurance; the homeowner would have monthly housing expense of approximately $2,000, or $24,000 annually and the family would require an annual gross income of $80,000.
 Resulting in a deficit of $6,000.
 The annual gross income for the renter would need to be $48,000.
 Clearly this is a problem.
-It is essential that we work with all stakeholders - builders, community zoning boards and the State to streamline the process and incentivize builders to address the issue in a responsive and responsible way. (statistics from the 2024 Census update).
+It is essential that we work with all stakeholders - builders, zoning boards, and the State to streamline the process and incentivize builders to address the issue in a responsive and responsible way. (statistics from the 2024 Census update).

 Let’s give the working class a fighting chance and expand the middle class!!